-The School District should review current internal control procedures related to ESSER program expenditures.
-Where vulnerable, the School District should develop and/or modify its policies and procedures to ensure that expenditures are in line with provisions reflected within the associated contract and/or contract amendments and indirect cost amounts are based on actual expenditures rather than budget data.
-In addition, the School District should implement a monitoring process to ensure that all expenditures are compliant with the School District's policies and procedures.
+The School District should revise current internal control procedures related to the ESSER program.
+Where vulnerable, the School District should develop and/or modify its policies and procedures to ensure that potential expenditures are approved through the Consolidated Application process and deemed to be allowable before spending federal funds.
+In addition, management should develop and implement a monitoring process to ensure that control procedures are being followed.